Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s Carnaval del Sol Latin Festival

 Click Latin American Experience for information about other related events happening in the same month as Carnaval del Sol.

-If you love this kind of festival, another similar event is the Caribbean Days Festival in late July in North Vancouver, not to mention all the many other great festivals listed on Vancouver’s Best Places’ calendar of Festivals and Events.
+If you love this kind of festival, another similar event is the Caribbean Days Festival in late July, not to mention all the many other great festivals listed on Vancouver’s Best Places’ calendar of Festivals and Events.

 Vancouver’s Latin Restaurants